gienyne/Industrial_edge_gateway/docs/architekture/configuration.md

 ## Purpose

-The `Configuration` class stores the runtime settings required by the Industrial Edge Gateway.
+The `Configuration` class stores all application settings required by the Industrial Edge Gateway.

-It provides a single source of configuration for the gateway components without introducing global state.
+It provides a single source of gateway-level configuration without introducing global state.

-The configuration belongs to the Industrial Edge Gateway and is independent from the configuration of individual source devices.

 The class does not contain application logic.